 HOPE currently does not offer after school care.
-Our teachers and staff have meeting and trainings that occur after school and are unable to monitor scholars.
-Scholars that are not picked up by 4:05 PM Monday - Friday are considered late.
+Our teachers and staff have meetings and trainings that occur after school and are unable to monitor scholars.
+Scholars that are not picked up by 2:50pm Monday - Friday are considered late.
 We ask that parents notify staff if an emergency has occurred so that we can plan accordingly.
-After the third time a scholar is picked up late, parents/guardians will be charged \$1.00 per every minute past 4:05pm.
-Families that are late must pick up their child in the school's the main office.